billfern23/Shopmart/Readme.md

 7)Update a product using ID: https://shopmart24.herokuapp.com/product/:id<br />
 8)Delete a product usingID: https://shopmart24.herokuapp.com/product/:id<br />

+Miss-spell an endpoint or go to incorrect one, you will be routed back

 CUSTOMERS
 1) To Register a new Customer: